magneticio/vamp.io/content/blog/schrodingers-canary.md

 ## Wait, wasn’t there a canary?
-In software release management, we often see a comparable paradox, albeit one that luckily has nothing to do with quantum mechanics; that would make software development infinitely more difficult.
+In software release management, we often see a comparable paradox, albeit one that luckily has nothing to do with quantum mechanics; that would make software development infinitely more difficult!
 The paradox in canary releases is about the lack of measuring and the set of probabilities to reduce to only one of the possible values.
 You can do a canary release, but you need to be able to “look inside the box” to see if your canary, or new version, is dead or alive.